18F/fec-style/README.md

     npm publish
     git push --tags

+Use `npm version minor` or `npm version major` for minor and major updates, respectively.
+For details on npm versioning, see `npm version --help`.

 Downstream applications should pin versions as appropriate.
 For example, to get bug fixes but not new features, pin to the minor version:

     {